Before you can adopt a dog, there are a few required steps which ensure that the adoption will be safe and healthy for both you and the dog.

 We may need to perform these checks if you are adopting an animal other than a dog, but we will let you know during the adoption process.

 If you are a first time dog owner please read the ‘For New Dog Owners’ section of the site.
 This will ensure that you understand the implications of owning an animal and help you choose a pet that is compatible with you and your lifestyle.

-If you live in rental accommodation you must obtain a letter from the property owner giving approval to have the dog on the property.
+If you live in rental accommodation you must get a letter from the property owner, giving their approval to have the dog on the property.

 View dogs available for adoption

 Adopting other animals

 If you want to adopt an animal other than a dog, we may need to perform a property check.
 We will let you know as part of the adoption process whether this is necessary.

 We have the right to refuse an adoption if we believe it is not in the best interests of the animal.